Home » By Course » Desserts » Dad’s Peanut Butter Cup Cookies

 Serve these cookies slightly warm or at room temperature so the peanut butter cups stay soft and melty.
 They’re perfect with a cold glass of milk, whipped chocolate milk, or a cup of coffee

 For a fun dessert, turn them into ice cream sandwiches.
 My kids love making some with peppermint ice cream around the holidays (Skeptical that peppermint and peanut butter pair well?
 Give this a try and you’ll see how they’re actually made for each other).
-They also pair beautifully with chocolate pudding, caramel sauce, or a scoop of frozen yogurt for a lighter treat.
+They also pair beautifully with chocolate fudge, popcorn balls, or chocolate protein pudding.

 More Peanut Butter Treats To Try